kriss988/Kristina-Galovic/README.md

 # Kristina-Galovic
-Hi, I'm from Serbia, and I want to study Programming, now I study on University of Economics
+Hi, I'm from Serbia, and I want to study Programming, now I study at University of Economics